-The Texas Department of Water Resources and the High Plains Underground Water Conservation District No. 1 cooperatively maintain a network of water level observation wells in Armstrong County.
+The Texas Department of Water Resources, the High Plains Underground Water Conservation District No. 1, and the Panhandle Ground Water Conservation District No. 3 cooperatively maintain a network of water level observation wells in Potter County, while the Department exclusively maintains a similar network in Oldham County.
 Records from these wells provided the principal data base used in this study.
-This data base was supplemented in some areas with records from water well drillers' logs collected by both the District and the Department.
+This data base was supplemented in some areas with records from water well drillers' logs collected by both the Districts and the Department.